 Bead Box Ltd.

 If DIY jewellery is more up your alley, head to Bead Box instead.
-You can’t miss the store – just look out for the fake and slightly dusty European-style brick walls with windowsills overflowing with plastic greenery.
-The shop itself boasts a huge selection of pendants, beads and pretty much anything else that can be hung from a piece of string; you’ll find everything from animals, snowflakes, skulls and the whole alphabet.
+You can’t miss the store — just look out for the faux and slightly dusty European-style brick walls with windowsills overflowing with plastic greenery.
+The shop itself houses a huge selection of pendants, beads and pretty much anything else that can be hung from a piece of string.

 Bead Box Ltd., 221 Yu Chau Street, Sham Shui Po, Kowloon, Hong Kong, 3106 5566